F3real/F3real.github.io/content/picoCTF2017_Lvl2_Remaining.md

 }
 ~~~

-This is last binary exploitation challenge at level 2 of picoCTF.
-Program ask us for username and password, checks if our access level is bellow `0x30` and if so prints the flag.
+This is the last binary exploitation challenge at level 2 of picoCTF.
+Program asks us for username and password, checks if our access level is bellow `0x30` and if so prints the flag.

-Looking at the login function we see that `username` buffer is declared just after `accessLevel` and that program uses `gets` function which doesn’t check for length of input.
+Looking at the login function we see that `username` buffer is declared just after `accessLevel` and that program uses `gets` function which doesn’t check for the length of the input.
 This means that if we input more then 16 bytes as username we are going to overflow `accessLevel`.
 Since we know that `!` is `0x21` in hex we can use `17 * !` to overflow `accessLevel`, pass the check and get the flag.

 ![vgear console output]({static}/images/2018_7_29_vgear.png){: .img-fluid .centerimage}